| Title: | Join Tables Together on Inexact Matching |

 match_fun |

-Vectorized function given two columns, returning
+Vectorized function given two columns, returning TRUE or

-one for each pair of columns specified in |
+each pair of columns specified in |

 multi_by |